mononobi/balerin/README.md

 Now you can load your packages respecting their dependencies on each other, using the sample code in **`Basic Usage`** section.

+### How to Choose Between Basic or Pro Usages:

+In most cases, you don't need to use the `Pro Usage` style. unless your application architecture is based on `Dependency Injection` and `IoC` concepts. so, when in doubt, go with `Basic Usage`.

 ### Initialization Arguments of PackagingManager Class:

 - `root`: it can be a single or multiple paths to different packages of your application.